Back to All Events

 From Fragments to Form: Advanced Life Writing Workshop

 You’ve explored, sketched, and gathered your stories.
-This advanced 10‑week course offers a small, committed group of writers the space, structure and feedback needed to turn fragments into form — to create shape, coherence, and momentum in your life writing.
+This advanced 10‑week, small-group course offers a small, committed group of writers the space, structure and feedback needed to turn fragments into form — to create shape, coherence, and momentum in your life writing.

 What You’ll Gain